nulleke/check_truststore/README.md

 * **pydantic** (Optional): v1.10+ or v2.0+ for enhanced schema validation.
 The tool automatically detects and adapts to the available version.

 ## 🔍 Advanced Logic & Visual Indicators
-The tool uses **SKI/AKI (Subject/Authority Key Identifier)** to build a cryptographically accurate tree, even if multiple certificates share the same name.
+The tool uses **SKI/AKI (Subject/Authority Key Identifier)** to build a cryptographically accurate tree.
+It uniquely identifies certificates using their Subject Key Identifier (SKI).
+If the SKI extension is missing, it falls back to a deterministic hash of the public key, ensuring consistent identification (labeled as **ID**) across all views.

 ### 🔍 Visual Indicators
 The tool uses the following icons to provide a quick overview of certificate health and chain integrity: